georgekhananaev/youtube-video-editor-api-uploader/README.md

 ## What exactly is this script doing?
 It calls two main functions Video Editor and then Video Uploader.
 <br/>
-Note: you can disable editor or uploader in case you want to use just single function in start_process(), simple add "#" before the call row.
+Note: you can disable editor or uploader in case you want to use just single function in start_process(), simply add "#" before the call row.

 ### Here is complete steps:
 #### Video Editor